 Obesity — A Matter of Life and Death

 Obesity affected nearly 40 percent of U.S. adults — more than 93 million people — in 2015-2016, according to the Center of Disease Control and Prevention.
 For many, severe obesity is a matter of life and death.
 Many people who are seriously overweight have tried different diets, medications and professional weight-loss services for years without long-term success.
-Manatee Memorial Hospital's Surgical Weight Loss Program offers both surgical and non-surgical options for weight loss that can help seriously overweight people get the long-term results they need.
+Manatee Memorial Hospital's Surgical Weight Loss Program offers three surgical options that can help seriously overweight people get the long-term results they need.